The Bankrate promise

-- Pay down debt if you can.
-A lower debt-to-income ratio can also help you qualify for a loan with good terms.
-If yours is high — around 45 percent or more — then paying off some of your debts or increasing your income will help.
+- Pay down debt if you can: A lower debt-to-income ratio can also help you qualify for a loan with good terms.
+If your DTI is high — around 45 percent or more — then paying off some of your debts or increasing your income will help.

-- Submit documents to your lender.
-When you decide on a lender, you’ll need to formally apply for the loan and submit a variety of financial information.
+- Submit documents to your lender: When you decide on a lender, you’ll need to formally apply for the loan and submit the required documentation.
 This could include bank statements or pay stubs.
-If you don’t have a job, be prepared to show how you plan to make payments.
-Some lenders accept alternative forms of income, such as unemployment benefits.
+If you’re currently employed, you may be required to show proof of income or sufficient funds to make the payments.

-- Receive the money.
-If your loan application is accepted, the lender should send you the funds within a few business days.
+- Receive the money: If your loan application is approved, the lender should send you the funds within a few business days.
 You can then use the money for your intended purpose.
 Setting up payment reminders can help you avoid late fees and bruises to your credit.

 Common mistakes when using a personal loan

 Here are five common mistakes people make when taking out a personal loan — and how you can avoid them:

 - Getting a longer loan term than necessary: The longer the loan term, the more interest you’ll have to pay during the life of your loan.
 Before taking on debt, use a personal loan repayment calculator to help budget.

 - Not shopping around for the best offers: Gathering quotes from multiple lenders can help you spot the best deal and potentially save you interest.
 Compare interest rates, fees and lender reputation before applying for the loan.